cdeitrick/Lolipop/README.md

 	-h, --help                  Show this help message and exit -i, --input                 The table of trajectories to cluster.
 Must be an excel file or csv/tsv file.
 	-o,  --output               The folder to save the files to.
+	--method                    The clustering method to use when grouping mutatoinal trajectories into genotypes.
+                                Available methods: 'matlab', 'hierarchy'
 	-u, --uncertainty           The uncertainty to apply when performing frequency-based calculations.
 For
 	                            example, a frequency at a given timepoint